JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 Note that the QMDPSolver inherits from the abstract Solver type that's part of POMDPs.jl.

 Now, let's define a policy type.
 In general, the policy should contain all the information needed to map a belief to an action.
 As mentioned earlier, we need alpha vectors to be part of our policy.
-We can represent the alpha vectors using a matrix of size $\mathcal{S} \time \mathcal{A}$.
+We can represent the alpha vectors using a matrix of size $\mathcal{S} \times \mathcal{A}$.
 Recall that in POMDPs.jl, the actions can be represented in a number of ways (Int64, concrete types, etc), so we need a way to map these actions to integers so we can index into our alpha matrix.
 The type looks like:

 ```julia
 type QMDPPolicy <: Policy